CaptainSly/PaperFX/technical_documents/ScriptingTutorial.md

         * ppl - Reference to the Plugin Loader | Java Object | PaperPluginLoader
         * ini - Reference to the Ini file | Java Object | PaperIni
         * location - Reference to the Location Property | Java Object
+        * calendar - Reference to the Calendar | Java Object | Calendar

     * class - A small lua snippet that allows you to create class like objects